AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/customer-attributes.md

 ## Datasets and schemas

-The [!DNL Customer Attributes] source auto-creates the dataset for data to land into.
+The [!DNL Customer Attributes] source automatically creates the dataset for data to land into.
 This auto-created dataset is fixed and cannot be manually selected.
 The source also auto-creates the schema for the dataset based on the input data source.
 This process also involves the auto-creation of the necessary mappings between the schema and the source data.

 ## Identities